Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/03-eid.md

    > * [Contributor role](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) is _required_ at the subscription level to have the ability to create resource groups and perform deployments.
    > * [User Access Administrator role](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) is _required_ at the subscription level since you'll be performing role assignments to managed identities across various resource groups.

-1. **This step only applies if you are creating a new AAD group for this deployment.
+1. **This step only applies if you are creating a new EID group for this deployment.
 If you have one already existing and you are a part of it, you can skip this prerequisite, and follow the import portion of the instructions below**.

    An Azure AD tenant to associate your Kubernetes RBAC Cluster API authentication to.